Site menu:

 rawTable

 The function 'rawTable' is similar to 'normTable', but reverses the assignment: The normal scores are assigned to a pre-specified series of raw scores at a certain age.
 This requires an inversion of the regression function, which is determined numerically.
+Specify reliability and confidence coefficient to automatically calculate confidence intervals:

 rawTable(3.5, model, minRaw = 0, maxRaw = 28, minNorm = 25, maxNorm = 75, step = 1)